January 25, 2019

 The best distributed practice schedule works using the SuperMemo SM-2 and Mnemosyne algorithms.
 This dictates how regularly learning practice should occur.
 It is linked to the Ebbinghaus forgetting curve which charts how knowledge gets forgotten overtime without revision.

-Brain Boost is a distributed practice implementation on an eLearning app that remembers which questions were answered correctly.
+Brain Boost spaced repetition app is a distributed practice implementation on an eLearning app that remembers which questions were answered correctly.
 It then notifies the learner (according to the SM-2 schedule) when they are required to perform a brief test to demonstrate that knowledge has been embedded.
 If they struggle with some content, it is asked about more frequently in future tests.
 By the end of the schedule, learning retention will have improved.

 EdApp is a mobile LMS with an integrated authoring tool and spaced repetition app.
 If you’d like to know how it can help you and your organisation, get in touch at email@example.com.
 You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.